timholy/AdmissionSuite.jl/docs/src/targets.md

 This essentially means that BBSB has 0.98 faculty members (98% of "Last1, First1"'s effort, in hours, went to BBSB), EEPB has 1 (based on "Last2, First2"), and MMMP has 0.02 (based on 2% of the effort of "Last1, First1").

-This too has several options; `:normeffort` is the recommended default as it too is uniquely invariant under program mergers.
+This too has several options; `:normeffort` is the recommended default as the only choice that is invariant under program mergers and splits.

 ## Target computation